stonemjs/docs/src/docs/essentials/logging.md

 ---
-title: Installation
+title: Logging
-order: 1
+order: 3
 tag:
-  - Guide
+  - Essentials
 ---

 Content before `more` comment is regarded as page excerpt.